jeqcho/myharvard_qguide_scraper/README.md

 # myHarvard and QGuide scraper

 This scraper compiles Harvard courses and QReport feedback into a nice CSV.
+Current results are at  [release](./release).
 Archived results at [archive](./archive).

 The scraper is customized for the Harvard Gem [website](https://jeqcho.github.io/harvard-gems), but you can also use the CSV for anything you like.